reubenPalumbo/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

-1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.
+1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for. useRouteMatch is used to match a URL without using the Route rendering directly
 1. How would you explain form validation to someone who has never programmed before?
+   In order for the form to submited we need to make sure the things inputed in the text boxes are the things we are looking for.
+Using validation it makes sure we know what is in the boxes so that we can send it to be stored.
 1. In 1-2 sentences, define end to end testing.
+   End to end is where we use all part of the app to test things.
+Having the server, main app, and any APIs in use.
+We are testing for bugs of our code.
+Test need to make sure that if something goes wrong that it will show an error in the test, the point is to show errors, not make a test that passes 100%.

 ## Instructions